brocaar/lora-channel-manager/docs/content/install/multitech.md

 ## Multitech gateways

-When you own a Multitech gateway, please contribute by creating a pull-request containing the steps needed to setup the LoRa Gateway Config utility on the gateway.
+When you own a Multitech gateway, please contribute by creating a pull-request containing the steps needed to setup the LoRa Channel Manager utility on the gateway.